DevJessParker/reading-notes/repoacp.md

 # HELP!
-Repo to ACP Detailed Instructions
+Repo to ACP Detailed Process Guide

 This week is going to push us all outside our comfort zones.
 That's okay!
 Take a look at what we've done today.
 Could we have done this yesterday?
 Probably not. \I know *I* couldn't!